 Focusing on too many goals or projects at once leads to being scattered, overwhelmed, and losing precious time by constantly switching your focus.

 One of my favorite sayings that has always stuck with me is a play on the common phrase “I’ll believe it when I see it”.
 If you want to see results, you need to “Believe it before you see it”.
 Do you really believe you can achieve that goal or is it something you would love to have but don’t really think it can happen to you?

 Only you know the answer to that and it takes some quiet time and soul searching to determine if, deep down, you believe in yourself.
 If you feel a little doubt when you state a goal in present terms (i.e. I love my job and work from home full time) then just start reflecting.

 Quit searching for those 100 sales in a day or huge spikes in traffic or overnight success.
-Those are not the norm and you’ll usually find when someone is an “overnight success” they’ve had several failed business attempts and put in tons of work to get where they are.
+Those are not the norm and you’ll usually find when someone is an “overnight success” they’ve had several failed business attempts and put in tons of work to get where they are (just check out my failed business story when it comes to Made Urban…and that’s just one of my business “failures” that came before I found success).
 But we only hear about the tip of the iceberg, not what’s underneath and took years to build.

 Happiness is what we’re all after right?
 Who cares if you’re getting it from coffee or from sales?
 When you’re clear on what you want, and you’re in the happiness zone, good things start coming to you from across the board.

 Your one and only job today is to be happy 🙂

 I can’t tell you how many times I’ve become demotivated during a slow phase and began my procrastination routine.
 I usually use slow times to brainstorm which leads to multiple ideas for speeding things back up, which eventually leads to analysis paralysis; not taking any action because I’m overwhelmed with options, analyzing them, and trying to decide what to work on first.